apache/cordova-plugins/url-policy/README.md

     <!-- Don't block any requests -->
     <access origin="*" />

+Without any `<access>` tags, only requests to `file://` URLs are allowed.
+However, the default cordova application should include `<access origin="*">` by default.

 ### Content Security Policy
+Controls which network requests (images, XHRs, etc) are allowed to be made (via webview directly).

-On Android and iOS, the network whitelist is not able to filter all types of requests (e.g.
-`<video>` & WebSockets are not blocked).
+On Android and iOS, the network request whitelist (see above) is not able to filter all types of requests (e.g. `<video>` & WebSockets are not blocked).
 So, in addition to the whitelist, you should use a [Content Security Policy](http://content-security-policy.com/) `<meta>` tag on all of your pages.

-On Android, support for CSP within the system webview starts with KitKat.
+On Android, support for CSP within the system webview starts with KitKat (but is available on all versions using Crosswalk WebView).

 Here are some example CSP declarations for your `.html` pages: